LukeGrahamLandry/franca/devlog.md

     be more expensive to pass before i made regalloc do fewer redundant copies. tho this means varargs on amd64 will be even more a problem because both want rax. maybe could use a high float register? is it slow to move between int and float?
+- now that i can get rid of #syscall, i can also get rid of FuncBody.Merged.

 ## (Jun 16)